 Apple Charoset Recipe Variations

-You can absolutely make this recipe your own!
+You can make this recipe your own!
 Use this apple charoset recipe as a template and get creative.
 Here are some ideas:

 - Add some orange zest.